Skip to Content

 They’ve set up a museum so you can tour the old Dr. Pepper Factory, which also gives you a free Dr. Pepper at the end.
 P.S.
 I recommend upgrading to a Dr. Pepper float – it’s delicious!

 While driving from Dallas to Austin, you can also pass by the Dr. Pepper House.
 This was the original Dr. Pepper founder’s home, which he built in 1885.
 It was then bought by rock musician David Crowder.
-Today, you can actually rent it as an Airbnb here.
+Today, you can actually rent it on Airbnb.

 dr.-pepper-museum-in-waco-texas-driving-from-dallas-to-austin